ansible/jewel/gateway_configuration_collection/roles/services/README.md

 ## Description

-An Ansible Role to configure Gateway API routes (called Service) on Ansible Automation Gateway.
+An Ansible Role to configure gateway API routes (called Service) on Ansible Automation gateway.
 They define http port and path (starting with prefix /api/) used in gateway and http port and path in the destination service (gateway, controller, hub, eda).